Lakewood Country Club

 Lakewood Country Club is a private country club in Dallas, Texas, United States, founded in 1912, and is now often referred to simply as Lakewood.
 It is located at the corner of Gaston and Abrams Avenues in Lakewood, Dallas, Texas, about five miles east, northeast of downtown Dallas.
 Lakewood Country Club hosted the Texas Victory Open, a PGA Tour golf tournament now known as the HP Byron Nelson Championship, in 1944, the only year the tournament was won by renowned professional golfer Byron Nelson, who is now the tournament's namesake.
+The club has trained and sponsored other renowned golfers such as Sam Snead, Ben Hogan, Jimmy Thompson, Billy Burke, Betty Jamison, Reynolds Smith and Harry Todd.

 History

-Lakewood has always been first and foremost a golf club, and has provided its share of celebrities to the world of golf.
-The club has trained and sponsored renowned golfers such as Sam Snead, Ben Hogan, Byron Nelson, Jimmy Thompson, Billy Burke, Betty Jamison, Reynolds Smith and Harry Todd.

 Original Construction

 Collett Munger and George Aldredge founded Lakewood Country Club in 1912.
 The second oldest club in Dallas, Lakewood Country Club was considered out in the country and no paved roads led to the site.

 The golf course at Lakewood was originally designed by Tom Bendelow.
 The club is located on 129 acres at the corner of Abrams Road and Gaston Avenue.